 Victory in Europe Day took place on the 8th of May, 1945.
 The public holiday in France commemorates the victory of the Allies over Germany.
 The date also ...
 Read more!

-Easter traditions in France have been significant to French people over the centuries as Easter is the most important Christian celebration of the year.
+Easter traditions in France have been significant to the French over the centuries, as it is the most important Christian celebration of the year.
 This particular time commemorates ...
 Read more!

 May Day in France (Labour Day or Fête du Travail) occurs on the 1st of May.
 It is a date full of symbols in France and Europe.
 For ...
 Read more!